 The thing that really stood out to me was the idea that you need new drills (or games) to do a better job teaching player to set.
 You probably don’t need a new drill.
 Instead, you need to provide good feedback, regardless of the activity.
 This is a key factor in intentional practice.
 Any activity in which you can focus on a given skill will work to train that skill.

 What makes a drill or game useful for skill development is the quality of the feedback the player gets.

 - Did you structure the activity so the outcome provides direct feedback?

 These are all key considerations.

 So if you want to help a setter improve their skills, do two things.
-First, put them in as game-like a situation as you possibly can.
-Second, make sure they have very good feedback.
+First, give them something specific to work on.
+Next, put them in as game-like a situation as you possibly can.
+Then, make sure they have good feedback.

 This, of course, goes for any position or skill.

 6 Steps to Better Practices - Free Guide